DIY Ice Cream Sundae Kit Gift Basket + Free Tags

 Step 2: Make (or Buy) Toppings & Package

-You can use the easy, printable recipes on the next page (by clicking HERE or the arrows at the top or bottom of this page) to make three ice cream toppings: Chocolate Sauce, Mocha Chips, and Peanut Butter Chips.
+You can use the easy, printable recipes below to make three ice cream toppings: Chocolate Sauce, Mocha Chips, and Peanut Butter Chips.

 These are a little better for you and were actually fun to make and unique to give, but if you don’t want to, it’s totally okay to buy toppings (though I’d always make at least the chocolate sauce unless you can find a quality sauce that’s not full of junk).